 The Penalties for Attempting to Flee and Elude a Law Enforcement Officer in Tampa, Florida

-If you are charged with the offense of fleeing to elude an officer in Florida, you should be aware that worst-case consequences can be very severe.
+If you are charged with the offense of fleeing to elude an officer in Florida, you should be aware that consequences can be very severe.
 As it is a felony-level offense, if you are convicted, the consequences will be lifelong.

 A standard, non-aggravated, case of fleeing to elude can result in: